JoshLiCoding/Kanban-Board-UI/README.md

 # kanban-ui
-All technical code and writup are my own - general aspects I have discussed with a family member.
-Credits are provided where credits are due.
+All technical code and writup are my own, although general aspects I have discussed with a family member.
+Credits to online sources are provided where they are due.

 ## Installation (Mac)
 1. Install [Kanban API](https://github.com/Garrett-Freddo/kanban-api) locally (follow instructions on page)